 Join Us!
 Become a member

-Access Art Gym’s shared workspace for a membership fee of $100/month.
-Members have access to our painting studio, sculpture studio, movement studio, commonspace area and digital lab or, if qualified, can access our printmaking studio or metalsmith lab.
+Access Art Gym’s shared workspace for a membership fee of $50 – $100/month, depending on the membership level that best fits with your needs.
+Members have access to our painting studio, sculpture studio, performance studio, commonspace area and digital lab or, if qualified, can access our printmaking studio or metalsmith lab.
 Whatever your medium, there’s a place for you–come see for yourself!

 How it Works